Skip to Main Content

 Campus Experience

-The activities for the course are comprised of three main components.
+The course activities comprise three main components.
 The first component is online Workshop Preparation, which you complete online in Canvas, the University's Learning Management System, before attending class.
-This helps you prepare for your Weekly Workshop and your assessments.
+This helps you prepare for your Weekly learning session and for completing your assessments.
 The second component is the Weekly Workshop that you attend in class and on campus.
-The final component is voluntary free support services (Tuākana and PASS) to help consolidate your learning and prepare for your assessments.
+The final component is voluntary free support services to help consolidate your learning and prepare for your assessments.

 Learning Resources